 In most cases, you’ll hardly even notice this occurs.
 On most desktop computers, this would take just a few seconds, for instance.
 However, if you run your Plex Media Server on a low-powered computer such as a NAS device, then it’s possible the process could take a fair bit longer and you might notice some high CPU usage while the chapter thumbnails are generated.

-When you specify content to sync—either for Mobile Sync or Cloud Sync—then your Plex Media Server will first prepare that content to ensure it is in a compatible format.
-For the majority of content, this will involve transcoding the content.
+When you specify content to sync—either for Downloads or Mobile Sync—then your Plex Media Server will first prepare that content to ensure it is in a compatible format.
+In many cases, this will involve transcoding the content.

-Note: If you share libraries with friends and you’ve enabled Allow Sync for their share, they may have set content to sync, too.
+Note: If you share libraries with friends and you’ve enabled Allow Sync for their share, they may have set content to download or sync, too.

 Related Page: Monitoring Sync Status